Title: Sankey Element#

 Above the node labels are generated automatically from the supplied edges, however, frequently the edges are expressed as integer node indexes and labels are provided separately.
 We can explicitly define the set of nodes as a Dataset of indexes and labels as key and value dimensions respectively.
 We can also use the

-plot option to color each edge by a dimension and adjust the
+edge_color style option to define a style mapping to a dimension and adjust the

 Here we will plot a simple dataset of the career paths of UK PhD students source as described in a 2010 Royal Society policy report entitled “The Scientific Century: securing our future prosperity”.
 We define the nodes enumerated by their integer index and the percentages flowing between each career stage.
 Finally we define a Dimension with units for the values and color by the target node which we label “To”.